mariephlpp/News-classification/README.md

 Several BERT models exists.
 In this project we used the bert base model, which consists of 12 layers of transformer encoder, 12 attention heads, 768 hidden size, and 110M parameters.

 * How does it work?

-BERT models are pre-trained on a large corpus of text and then refined for specific tasks.
+BERT models are pre-trained on a large corpus of text (English Wikipedia and Books Corpus)  and then refined for specific tasks.
 Here, we used pre-trained BERT model from Hugging Face.
 BERT is bidirectional and pre-trained on two tasks.
 	* The first one is Masked Language Model: the model is trained by hiding a word in a sentence and then trying to predict it based on the masked word's context.
 	* The second one is Next Sentence Prediction: this time the model is training by looking at two sentences and predicts if they have a sequential connection or just a random one.